unifyai/orchestra/docs/concepts/providers.rst

 We can categorze providers into various types, but fear not!
 Despite their differences under the hood, your developer experience is the same across all of them.
 The boundaries may sometimes seem a bit blurry here, but the following is a good mental model.

-Regardless of the services powering the endpoint, it's important to highlight that the Model Hub benchmarks them equally.
+Regardless of the services powering the endpoint, it's important to highlight that the Hub benchmarks them equally.
 This ensures that you have the flexibility the query the most suitable one for your specific use case without any kind of vendor lock-in.

 Public endpoints